llvm/mlir-www/website/content/getting_started/DeveloperGuide.md

 ### Structural Invariants

-Structural invariants of an operation may be checked in the verifier, even though they may not be local to the operation.
+Certain structural invariants of an operation are considered to be "local to the operation" and may be checked in the verifier.

 * Ops with regions may verify that a region has a certain number of blocks.
   Relevant op traits / constraints: `SingleBlock`, `SizedRegion`, `MinSizedRegion`, `MaxSizedRegion`.
 * Ops with regions may verify that block terminators are of a certain op kind.
   Relevant op trait: `SingleBlockImplicitTerminator`.
+* Ops with regions may verify that operands that are yielded from terminators have a compatible type.
+Relevant op interface method: `areTypesCompatible`.
+* Token users may verify that the token was produced by a compatible operation.

+Some structural invariants are not really "local to the operation" but are sometimes checked for composability reasons.

 * Ops may verify that they are nested within a supported op.
   Relevant op traits: `HasParent`, `ParentOneOf`, `HasAncestor`, `AncestorOneOf`.
 * Symbol tables and symbol users may verify the uniqueness and compatibility of of symbols.
 Relevant op interface method: `verifySymbolUses`.
-* Ops with regions may verify that operands that are yielded from terminators have a compatible type.
-Relevant op interface method: `areTypesCompatible`.
-* Token users may verify that the token was produced by a compatible operation.

 ## Testing guidelines